cloudmesh-community/book/chapters/icloud/course/nosql-new.md

 Draft: MongoDB
 --------------

-MongoDB belongs to the document model described above.
+MongoDB belongs to the previously descrirbed document model.
 Within a typical MongoDB server there are often multiple databases.
 Each database is a physical container of collections with its own set of files within the file system.
 A collection is a set of MongoDB documents similar to a